nslavov/nikolai/_posts/2022-11-10-high-throughput.md

 layout: post
 author: nslavov
 title: High-throughput omics
-date:   2022-11-9
+date:   2022-11-10
 description: High-input, High-throughput, high-output science
 ---

 <p class="intro"><span class="dropcap">R</span>esearch is increasingly driven by large-scale data.
-Yet, generating data at <it>high-throughput</it> sometimes carries negative connotations, as reflected in this <a href="https://www.nature.com/articles/nrm2320" target="_blanck">quote</a> from Sydney Brenner:</p>
+Yet, generating data at <i>high-throughput</i> sometimes carries negative connotations, as reflected in this <a href="https://www.nature.com/articles/nrm2320" target="_blanck">quote</a> from Sydney Brenner:</p>

 *"Low input, high throughput, no output science"*

 ## The bad
-Indeed, high-throughput data collection have often been associated with poor experimental design and data quality, and this association has stuck.
-Sometimes, the problem is that treatment groups coincide with analysis batches, which makes it impossible to distinguish between biological effects and technological artifacts (batch effects).
-Another common problem is that high-throughput data often focussed on what can be measurements at high-throughput even if when its is not the most direct and useful measurement for answering scientific questions.
-A further problem is the fact that sometimes the number of assays makes it difficult to evaluate the quality of individual assays.
+Indeed, high-throughput data collection has often been associated with poor experimental design and data quality.
+Sometimes, the problem is that treatment groups coincide with analysis batches, which makes it [impossible](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4516019/) to distinguish between biological effects and technological artifacts (batch effects).
+Another common problem is that high-throughput data often focus on what *can* be measurements at high-throughput rather that what *should* be measured to answer scientific questions.
+Thus, high data volumes are accumulated even though the data are not the most direct and useful measurement for the investigated questions.
+A further problem is the fact that sometimes large numbers of assays make it difficult to evaluate the quality of individual assays.
 A related problem is that optimizing for high-throughput may directly undermine important aspects of the data.
 For example, increasing the number of single cells analyzed by RNA-seq may decrease the copies of transcripts samples per single cells.